rivayama/docbot/README.md

 # Docbot

 Slack bot helps you to create documents.
-Document will be posted to your Qiita: Team.
+Document will be posted to your [Qiita:Team][1].

 ## Setup